non_randomness#

 non_randomness(G, k=None, weight='weight')[source]#

-Compute the non-randomness of graph G.
+Compute the non-randomness of a graph.

 Parameters: